hyongju/Polytope-bounded-Voronoi-diagram/README.md

 This is a MATLAB script

 ## What is this for?
 The function calculates Voronoi diagram with the finite set of points that are bounded by an arbitrary polytope.
-The Voronoi diagram is obtained using linear ineqaulities formed with persendicular bisecters between any two connected points in the Deluanay triangulation.
+The Voronoi diagram is obtained using linear ineqaulities formed with perpendicular bisecters between any two connected points in the Deluanay triangulation.

 ## Description